sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 - Connectivity
 - Networking

 This is based on the [enterprise scale landing zone](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/) recommendation.
-The assumption is that ESLZ has been followed at contoso and the core cloud platfrom team has already deployed these subscrptions and the base platform is ready to be built.
+The assumption is that ESLZ has been followed at contoso and the core cloud platform team has already deployed these subscrptions and the base platform is ready to be built.

 The Data Platform team , builds on top of the ESLZ setup.
 A dedicated data managment subscription , named Data Management Subscription Contoso has been setup.